Heptazhou/SDSS-SpecViewer/README.md

 ## Features to be added
-- include previous spectra from SDSS I-IV, provide downloadable links to all data
+- DONE: include previous spectra from SDSS I-IV
+- DONE-ISH (in text output if run from command line, but not on webpage yet): provide downloadable links to all data
 - include quick links to other databases (Simbad, Ned, etc...)
 - include source information summary (RA, Dec, z, source types...)
 - search with RA/Dec for objects
 - renormalization of spectra (based on specific wavelength or line)
-- DONE smoothing of spectra
+- DONE: smoothing of spectra
 - show the residual spectra in greyscale (could add as a second figure)
-- DONE optimize the loading speed
+- DONE: optimize the loading speed
 - add session history
 - S/N selection slider bar
 - Fix colors